syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/Getting-Started.md

 {% endtabs %}

-2. Create `SfCalendar` control instance and add it to the Form.
+2. Create `SfCalendar` control instance and add it to the form.

 {% tabs %}